-- Discovers new information in natural language text. - Uses computational analysis at several linguistic levels. - Has important applications in real-word technologies.
+- Discovers new information in natural language text. - Uses computational analysis at several linguistic levels. - Has important applications in the real world.

 Challenges

 - Natural language is ambiguous in several ways. - Understanding requires context and world knowledge. - Text mining aims to be effective, efficient, and robust.